 Loudmink: 8 Articles at $99/mo

-The Loudmink AEO platform's Starter plan creates 8 optimized articles per month at $99/mo, making it the best value per article among platforms that produce actual AEO content.
+The Loudmink AEO platform's Starter plan uses content agents to create 8 optimized articles per month at $99/mo, making it the best value per article among platforms that produce actual AEO content.
 Every article targets queries where your brand is missing from AI search engine responses, based on what Loudmink's tracking and intelligence found.

 What makes the content different

 Three things separate Loudmink's content from competitors.
 First, the articles are written to get cited by AI search engines, not just to rank in Google.
 The content structure follows how AI search engines extract and cite passages, with answer-first formatting and clean extraction boundaries.
 Second, human review is on by default.
 You approve or edit every article before publication.
 Nothing goes live without your sign-off.
-Third, post-publication verification: after content goes live, Loudmink rechecks AI search engines to confirm the content is actually getting cited.
-No other platform at this price point does this.
+Third, continuous post-publication monitoring: after content goes live, Loudmink continues monitoring AI engines so you can track whether the content is actually getting cited.
+Few platforms at this price point pair review-by-default with post-publication verification.

 Scaling up